kscout/http-service-chart/README.md

 on OpenShift 3+

 Exposes the HTTP service via a Route resource.
-Exposes Caddy's Prometheus metrics via a Service.
+Exposes Prometheus metrics via a Service.

 Meant to be used as a sub-chart.
 See [use section](#use)